D. Wendy Greene

 Degrees and CertificationsLL.M., The George Washington University Law SchoolJ.D., Tulane University Law SchoolB.A., Cum Laude, English, Xavier University of Louisiana

 Teaching & Research Interests: Comparative Slavery, Constitutional Law, Critical Race Theory, Employment Law, Employment Discrimination, Equitable Remedies, Race Relations Law & Real Property

-A native of Columbia, South Carolina, Prof. Greene graduated cum laude from Xavier University of Louisiana with an Honors Distinction in English and a double minor in African American Studies and Spanish.
-She earned a Doctor of Jurisprudence from Tulane University Law School and a Masters of Law from the George Washington University Law School; at George Washington, Professor Greene’s areas of concentration were employment discrimination law and comparative slavery and race relations law in the Americas and the Caribbean.
-Following graduation from Tulane, she was employed with a Washington, D.C., lobbying firm, and a boutique labor and employment law firm in Houston, Texas, specializing in the representation of management.
+A native of Columbia, South Carolina, Professor Greene graduated cum laude from Xavier University of Louisiana with an Honors Distinction in English and a double minor in African American Studies and Spanish.
+She earned a Juris Doctorate from Tulane University Law School and a Masters of Law degree from the George Washington University Law School where her areas of concentration were comparative slavery and race relations law in the Americas and the Caribbean and employment discrimination law.
+Following graduation from Tulane, she was employed with a Washington D.C. lobbying firm and a boutique labor and employment law firm in Houston, Texas.

 Awards and HonorsHarvey S. Jackson Excellence in Teaching Award for Upper Level Courses, 2011Lightfoot, Franklin & White Award for Best Faculty Scholarship, 2009 & 2014“Emerging Scholar” by Diverse: Issues in Higher Education magazine (2014)Law and Society Association John Hope Franklin Prize Recipient, 2015Inaugural Scholar in Residence, St. Thomas University School of Law--Miami (Fall 2014)